bruce-one/HA-proxy/README.md

 1. Tunnel
 This mode disables any HTTP processing past the first request and the first response.
 Therefor, the connection would not be actively closed by HAProxy and will maintained forever unless closed by any terminal.
 If the client request to upgrade to WebSocket, HAProxy will switch to this mode.
-To use this mode explicitly, set the environment variable `CONNECTION=tunnel`.
+To use this mode explicitly, set the label `ha-proxy.connection=tunnel`.
 2. Keep-Alive
 In this mode, HAProxy will try to persist connection.
 For each connection it processes each request and response, and leaves the connection idle on both sides between the end of a response and the start of a new request.
 However, there is a timeout to disconnect if the connection is idle for a set period of time.
-To use this mode explicitly, set the environment variable `CONNECTION=keep-alive`.
+To use this mode explicitly, set the label `ha-proxy.connection=keep-alive`.
 3. Server-Close (Default)
 This mode close connections on the server side immediately while keeping the ability to support HTTP keep-alive and pipelining on the client side.
 This provides the lowest latency on the client side (slow network) and the fastest session reuse on the server side to save server resources.
 This is the default mode in HA-proxy.
-To use this mode explicitly, set the environment variable `CONNECTION=server-close`.
+To use this mode explicitly, set the label `ha-proxy.connection=server-close`.
 4. Close
 In this mode, HAProxy would check if a "Connection: close" header is already set in each direction, and will add one if missing.
 Each end should react to this by actively closing the TCP connection after each transfer, thus resulting in a switch to the HTTP close mode.
-To use this mode explicitly, set the environment variable `CONNECTION=close`.
+To use this mode explicitly, set the label `ha-proxy.connection=close`.

 These modes are an extension of `option http-tunnel`, `option http-keep-alive`, `option http-server-close` and `option httpclose` in HAProxy configuration.
 Check [HAProxy](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#option%20http-server-close) document to have further understanding on different modes.

 ### SSL Backends

-If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.
+If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `ha-proxy.proto=https` on the backend container.

-> Note: If you use `VIRTUAL_PROTO=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
-This is almost certainly not what you want, so you should also include `VIRTUAL_PORT=443`.
+> Note: If you use `ha-proxy.proto=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
+This is almost certainly not what you want, so you should also include `ha-proxy.port=443`.

 ### Default Host